REU-SOS/Spark/README.md

 TaskSchedulerImpl: Initial job has not accepted any resources; check your cluster UI to ensure that workers are registered and have sufficient resources
 ```

-It means you're spark workers cannot connect to workers, or they have refused jobs because they do not have enough memory.
+It means you're spark master cannot connect to workers, or they have refused jobs because they do not have enough memory.

 ### REST